kit-data-manager/collection-api/README.md

 Therefor, copy the file 'conf/application.properties' to your project folder and customize it.
 For the Collection API you just have to adapt the properties of spring.datasource and you may change the server.port property.
 All other properties can be ignored for the time being.

-As soon as you finished modifying 'application.properties', you may start the repository microservice by executing the following command inside the project folder, e.g. where the service has been built before:
+As soon as you finished modifying 'application.properties', you may start the collection-api microservice by executing the following command inside the project folder, e.g. where the service has been built before:

 ```